dusking/solen/README.md

 ## Setup ##

 Installation is via pip install.

+## Config File ##

 In addition to the package installation need to create a configuration file.
-The location of the configuration file is: ~/.tiny/config.ini
+The location of the configuration file is: ~/.config/solo/config.ini

 The configuration file should contain the following keys.